Festival Information

 Humorous side note: Hurston look-alike Jean Waters credits Amore Wigs with making it all possible.

-Medical tourists can follow in Hurston’s footsteps while seeking more affordable treatment in the Caribbean.
-Thanks to the new industry called medical tourism, travel to Jamaica, Haiti, Honduras, and other locations in the Caribbean where Hurston stayed are getting more attention.
+Practical aside: Some of her fans have followed in Hurston’s footsteps while on vacation in the Caribbean.
+It’s so easy to travel to Jamaica, Haiti, Honduras, and other locations in the Caribbean where Hurston stayed via small inter island planes.